 Watford - Tottenham Hotspur

 Premier League – Follow the Football match between Watford and Tottenham Hotspur live with Eurosport.
 The match starts at 15:00 on 2 December 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Marco Silva or Mauricio Pochettino?
+Who will come out on top in the battle of the managers Javier Gracia or Mauricio Pochettino?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Watford and Tottenham Hotspur?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Watford vs Tottenham Hotspur.
 Get all the latest on Football: fixtures, results and tables.

 FT: Watford 1-1 Tottenham.
 It's honours even then - Watford's first point against Spurs after a run of seven successive defeats but they will be a bit disappointed it's only one given they were up against ten men, while for Tottenham that's more points dropped.

 Watford hit it long to Deeney, but do little to trouble Tottenham.
 Then they have a big handball appeal against Dier once the ball eventually gets into the area but the referee isn't interested.